NachosATL/NachosATL.github.io/_posts/2018-12-23-publico-chicken.markdown

 ### Pure bliss!
 Zesty chicken + pineapple = 😋 (8/10)

-Ok, so this is the second [Publico](https://www.publicotapandkitchenatl.com/) on the site.
+Ok, so this is the second [Publico](https://www.publicotapandkitchenatl.com/) review on the site.
 You're welcome.

 <img src="/img/publico-chicken-2.jpg" width="80%">